anhlbt/dsp/05b-python_advanced.md

 | Associate Professor |      12 |
 | Assistant Professor |      12 |

+>> Titles were cleaned by removing department afilliation.

 ####Q3.
 Search for email addresses and put them in a list.
 Print the list of email addresses.